tadghh/Dell-unlock-undervolting/README.md

 *If you are able to make it work on a model not already listed please create a issue with your devices model*

 # Dell unlock Undervolting
-A guide to unlock voltage control on Dell laptops above BIOS version 1.6.1 Undervoltiong was locked away to mitigate the intel plundervolt vulnerability
+A guide to unlock voltage control on Dell laptops above BIOS version 1.6.1, Undervoltiong was locked away to prevent the Intel plundervolt vulnerability (CVE-2019-11157)

 # Disclaimer
 If you follow the instructions correctly there is little chance of bricking your laptop.
 I will not take responsibility if you brick your laptop.
 (Note: *You can clear CMOS by holding the power button for 30s on XPS laptops*)